iluvcapra/py-ptsl/doc/errata.rst

     accurate `status` value of `InProgress` but `progress` stays at 0 and never progressively increases, it remains at zero through the entire life of the task.

+:Expected Behavior:
+    The `progress` field should advance and reflect the task's percentage completion.